How to Prevent Common AC Problems This Summer

-When the Hampton, Virginia weather heats up, area air conditioners go on active duty.
+When the Hampton, Virginia weather heats up, homeowners rush to turn the temperature up on their air conditioners.
 If you haven’t scheduled AC maintenance, a variety of things can go wrong.
 Here are four ways to handle AC problems:

 1. Keep the Condensate Drain Line Clean

 The condensate drain line allows moisture collected by your AC to exit the system.
 Backed-up water can overflow and damage your property.
 Trapped water can create leaks in your ceiling and make your cooling coils freeze up.
 Water that collects in the condensate drain pan can get contaminated, cause foul odors and contaminate indoor air.
 Clogged condensate drain lines almost always result from poor maintenance.

 If your AC is not keeping your home cool, you may have a refrigerant leak.
 A tune-up includes a refrigerant level check.
 If there is insufficient refrigerant, your service technician will adjust the level and test for leaks.
 Small leaks can usually be patched to prevent further leakage, and the system can be recharged and restored to an operational state.

 3. Prevent Frozen Evaporator Coils